-The manufacturing industry has heavily influenced much of our lives for a very long time.
-Manufacturing organizations have needed to adapt fast due to pandemic-induced and other global events disrupting production and supply chain disruptions.
+The manufacturing industry has heavily influenced much of our lives for a very long time and is no stranger to the need to adapt quickly when required.
+Most recently, manufacturing organizations have needed to adapt fast due to pandemic-induced and other global events disrupting production and supply chain disruptions.
 Multiple national and international lockdowns brought to light previously concealed vulnerabilities, and magnified existing ones across the industry.

 Such disruptions have encouraged organizations to step up when it comes to resiliency, collaboration, and use of data to keep businesses afloat, while also striving to gain a competitive edge.
-Faced with ever-increasing volumes of data, the future leaders of the industry will undoubtedly be organizations which can cohesively pull all data and workloads together in a unified data cloud architecture.
+Faced with the ever-increasing volumes of data, the future leaders of the industry will undoubtedly be organizations which can cohesively pull all data and workloads together in a unified data cloud architecture.